-Next choose travel partners you can trust.
-We have been traveling with Delta airlines during the pandemic because they’re commitment to blocking middle seats and their rigorous cleaning measures have kept us at ease.
+Next, choose travel partners you can trust.
+We have been traveling with Delta airlines during the pandemic because they’re committed to blocking middle seats and their rigorous cleaning measures have kept us at ease.

 How much time do I need at the airport for my return flight to the United States?

 This really depends based on where you’re traveling to and from.
 Seeing as the Los Cabos destination currently has a fraction of its normal visitors, you likely won’t encounter lines for check-in or at security.

 However, there are a few additional steps you have to take for departure (see below).
 So we’d recommend you plan to be at the airport a minimum of 2 1/2 hours before your flight’s departure time.

 What additional steps do I need to take to prepare for departure?

 As of the time of writing this article, you need the following to fly (in addition to standard travel identification and travel documents):

 Proof Of PCR COVID Test: When we flew with Delta airlines, we had our COVID test in both electronic form and printed out, but they specifically requested the printout of our COVID test.
 So, be sure you have both forms or check with your airline carrier as to which they require.
 You can also provide proof of having recovered from COVID -- refer to the CDC for specifics regarding that.

 Health Questionnaire: Fill out the health questionnaire which is in paper form at the airport or can be filled out electronically here.